 Targeted attacks have distinct characteristics which can be enumerated as different phases.

 - Lateral Movement & Asset Discovery

 - Exfiltration – Stealing the Crown Jewels

 The first phase of a targeted attack is to collect as much information about the victim as possible.
 This is, from the defender’s point of view, a passive operation that affords almost no opportunity for detection.
 During this phase, the adversary will collect public information about the target’s business, staff, and operations.
 Email addresses and website URLs will be collected and collated through public sources, of which there are many, like this one.

 Any public information can be useful to attackers.
-Even job postings can reveal things like specific hardware and software used within the organization.
-And, of course, there are lots of google dorks that can help attackers to search your sites for vulnerabilities and specific resources.
+Job postings can reveal things like specific hardware and software used within the organization.
+And, of course, many google dorks can help attackers search your sites for vulnerabilities and specific resources.

 2. Entry Points & Infiltration

-Here, at least, there is opportunity for both prevention and detection.
-While training courses to raise awareness of social engineering techniques are a good idea, even educated users can fall for a clever, or just persistent, phishing campaign.
-The organization’s best defense here is automated, behavioral software that can flag suspicious activity inside your network and inspect encrypted traffic.
+Here, at least, there is an opportunity for prevention and detection.
+While training courses to raise awareness of social engineering techniques are a good idea, even educated users can fall for a clever or just persistent, phishing campaign.
+The organization’s best defense is automated behavioral software that can flag suspicious activity inside your network and inspect encrypted traffic.